 Spanning prenatal development to age eight, early childhood provides the building blocks for learning and participation throughout an individual’s life.
 The first one-thousand days of a baby’s life are the most critical to the development of neural pathways that lead to positive outcomes later on.
 Regardless of the circumstances they are born into, all children require support in order to grow into their full potential and realize their individual strengths.

-How can young children and their families be empowered to flourish?
-How can we support positive engagement in families as well as between families and the community, including schools and support services?
-How can culture-based and place-based strategies be implemented in early childhood programs?
-What partnerships and long-term strategies are needed to optimize the developmental outcomes of young children with and without special needs?
-We welcome innovative proposals that touch different disciplines and have the potential to advance service, education, and research.
+As parents, caretakers, educators, healthcare providers and community members, how can we support the positive development of children in our families and communities?
+How can culture-based and place-based strategies be implemented in early childhood school programs and services?
+What partnerships and other long-term approaches are needed to optimize the developmental outcomes of young children with and without special needs?

 For more information about this topic area, please contact the Chair, Naomi Rombaoa Tanaka at firstname.lastname@example.org.
 For general information on the conference, please contact Charmaine Crockett at email@example.com, (808) 956-7539.
 For registration questions please contact the registration desk at (808) 956-8816, fax (808) 956- 4437 or email firstname.lastname@example.org.